pratikasr/veranatest/docs/trust-deposit-yield-design.md

     // External keepers
     BankKeeper      types.BankKeeper
     AccountKeeper   types.AccountKeeper
-    TrustDepositHub types.TrustDepositLedger // interface to existing TD share accounting }
+    TrustDepositHub types.TrustDepositLedger // interface to TD share accounting (see note below) }
 ```

 - `DustAmount` stores sub-micro-unit residues as `LegacyDec` to prevent lost yield.
 - `TrustDepositHub` is an abstraction (e.g. interface in `expected_keepers.go`) exposing methods required to credit the TD ledger, such as `IncreaseYield(ctx, sdk.Coins)` or `MintShares(ctx, sdk.Coins)`.
+If the yield logic already lives inside the TD keeper, you can satisfy this interface by wiring the keeper itself (and skip introducing a new struct).
+The goal is simply to make the BeginBlocker invoke whatever mechanism today updates aggregate TD value without duplicating that logic.

+**Justification vs POC:** The current keeper only tracks params/dust and stops after moving coins.
+Introducing an interface contract makes the dependency on the TD ledger explicit, preventing silent drift when the ledger logic evolves.

 ## Messages & Governance

 1. **`MsgFundModule`** (unchanged): allows manual funding of module accounts.
 Wrap with an allowlist so only recognized modules (`td`, `verana_pool`) can be targets, and align behavior with parameter/state updates (e.g. refresh `trust_deposit_total_value` if TD is funded).
 2. **`MsgUpdateParams`**: governance-authorized update covering all parameters.
 Enforce that partial updates are validated and maintain invariants.
 3. **`MsgCreateContinuousFund`** (protocol pool module, existing): Governance proposal instructing `x/protocolpool` to remit a percentage of community tax each block to the Verana Pool account.
 Document the expected set-up for operators (see Admin Flow).

+**Justification vs POC:** Messages remain the same, but the allowlist/validation guidance prevents misuse (POC accepts any module target and lacks invariant checks).

 ## Begin Block Flow (`x/td`)